course-details-portlet

 Course content

-The course provides a comprehensive introduction to the design and operation of larger industrial control and safety systems - primarily within the process industry.
+The course provides a comprehensive introduction to the design and operation of larger industrial control and safety systems.
+Most examples are from the process industry, but methods, technologies, and principles are also applicable beyond that.

 Learning outcome